top of page

 OUR FARM PRACTICES

-Dahlias & Dogwood's tubers and blooms are grown here on our family farm using organic, earth-minded practices so you can shop with confidence that you’re getting the best possible product.
+Dahlias & Dogwood's tubers and blooms are grown here on our family farm using organic, earth-minded practices so you can shop with confidence that you’re getting the healthiest possible product.

 iStock-1183678932.jpg